Why is being a good person not enough to get you into heaven?

 Who can be saved?
 If left up to man alone, no one!
 Why is being a good person not enough to get you into heaven?
 Because no one is a “good” person; there is only one who is good, and that is God Himself.
 The Bible says that all have sinned and fallen short of the glory of God (Romans 3:23).
 The Bible also says that the wages of our sin is death (Romans 6:23a).
 We learn that, while we were in our sinful state, Christ died for the unrighteous (Romans 5:8).

 Finally, if we confess with our mouth that Jesus is Lord, and believe in our hearts that God raised him from the dead, we will be saved (Romans 10:9).
-This salvation in Christ is a precious gift and it is nothing that we can earn through our good works (Romans 6:23b; Ephesians 2:8–9).
+This salvation in Christ is a precious gift and it is nothing that we can earn through our good works (Romans 6:23b; Ephesians 2:8–9) or by being a good person.
 The message of the gospel is that we can never be good enough to get to heaven.
 We must recognize the fact that we are sinners who daily fall short of God’s glory, and we must obey the command to repent of our sins and place our faith and trust in Jesus Christ, who alone was good enough to earn heaven, and who gives that merit to those who believe in His name.

 Recommended Resources: Jesus Among Other gods by Ravi Zacharias and Logos Bible Software.